quirimmo/testing-typescript-mocha-chai-sinon/README.md

 this.retries

-with chai we can use expect, should and assert methods
+with chai we can use expect, should and assert methods and depending on BDD, TDD you use different expressions for suites

-use of suites